nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="An Introduction to Linear Algebra"
     author="Gilbert Strang"
     special=""
     description="I went back through this textbook and took notes over it.
 I like having notes over 'core' math like this that I can go back to time to time.
-Most of my classes this semester is heavy with linear algebra, so I thought it would be a good time to refresh my memory.">}}
+Most of my classes this semester is heavy with linear algebra, so I thought it would be good to refresh my memory.">}}

 {{< book
     title="When Einstein Walked with Gödel"